-- 9.1 Having considered the comments of the Panel, an amended draft Local Transport Plan 4 will be presented to Cabinet on 14 May 2018 with a recommendation that it recommends that Council adopts it. - 9.2 The final draft Local Transport Plan 4 document will be presented to full County Council on 22 May 2018 for approval and adoption of the final document. - 9.3 A progress report will be produced annually to monitor the performance of the Local Transport Plan 4.
+- 9.1 Having considered the comments of the Cabinet Panel, officers recommend that the County Council adopts the new LTP4. - 9.3 A progress report will be produced annually to monitor the performance of the Local Transport Plan 4.

 10. Financial Implications